open-lambda/open-lambda/docs/worker/pip-mirror.md

 # Installing a Pip Mirror

-When running python based lambdas in OpenLambda packages are installed with pip.
+When running python-based lambdas in OpenLambda packages are installed with pip.
 By default, pip installs packages through an API to pypi.org, which cannot always be trusted.

-Pypi.org cannot guarantee that every indexed package is safe, thus a local mirrored index for pip may be beneficial.
+Pypi.org cannot guarantee that every indexed package is safe, thus a local mirrored index for pip allows the user to control what packages are installed ensuring a more secure environment.

+Additionally, a pip mirror allows for offline installs which are useful when the machine running OpenLambda does not have internet access or when pypi.org is down.

+Furthermore, installation of packages from a pip mirror is faster as the packages are downloaded in parallel and do not require network transactions.

 ### Creating and Defining the Bandersnatch Mirror

-In order to setup a bandersnatch pip mirror first install bandersnatch with:
+Install bandersnatch with:
 ```
 pip install bandersnatch
 ```

-Once you have installled bandersnatch, you will have to create the config file.
-To do this run:
+Create the config file:
 ```
 bandersnatch mirror
 ```

-This will create a bandersnatch.conf file.
-In this configuration file you can set different settings for the mirror.

 Furthermore, you can decide the backend for the bandersnatch mirror.
 This can be a docker container, web server (such as nginx), or a filesystem.